 17.- Do the “The Golden Triangle” tour.
 Book one through an agent.
 Price compare though, there can be considerable price changes between tours and ask if it includes entry ticket and guide.
 You’ll get to see these highlights of the Rajistan area before heading up north.
 This is a good way to see the Taj Mahal, Jaipur, and other temples and sites.
 If not, go on your trip by train instead of taxi.
 You will save more money this way.

-20.- Do pack light and leave room for shopping as it is very inexpensive and also leave room in your backpack or luggage to bring back gifts.
+20.- Pack light and leave room for shopping.
+It is very inexpensive to shop in India and you’ll want to leave room in your backpack or luggage to bring back gifts.
 Many times I wore the same t-shirts, loose yoga pants, and hiking shoes.

 23.- In Rishikesh, stay in an Ashram for a night or two.
 There are many here and in some of these you can wake in the morning and take a Yoga Class and it is extremely inexpensive.
 The food is also good and inexpensive.

 24.-Visit the Sadhu’s in Rishikesh.
 You will see a different aspect of the spiritual culture.

 25.- Visit the Ganga River, it is considered holy and the river that brings life to India.